physx-is-fun/Python-tutorial/operators.md

     << (Binary left shift - Shift left by pushing zeros in from the right and let the leftmost bits fall off)
     >> (Binary right shift - Shift right by pushing copies of the leftmost bit in from the left, and let the rightmost bits fall off)

+## Python Logical Operators

+There are following logical operators supported by Python language.

+    and (If both the operands are true then condition becomes true.) or (If any of the two operands are non-zero then condition becomes true.) not (Used to reverse the logical state of its operand.)

 ## Bibliography